-The Barakah Units 1 and 2 Containment Building walls and the Auxiliary Building walls are thicker for further protection against the effects of large commercial aircraft impact.
-This design change is made to comply with FANR regulatory requirements that utilize recent international guidance for aircraft hazards analysis.

-The electrical capacity of the emergency diesel generators is increased from 8,000 kW to 8,700 kW to accommodate the increased loads resulting from higher seawater and ambient temperatures at the Barakah site.
+- The Containment Building walls and the Auxiliary Building walls are thicker for further protection against the effects of large commercial aircraft impact.
+This design change is made to comply with FANR regulatory requirements that utilize recent international guidance for aircraft hazards analysis. - The electrical capacity of the emergency diesel generators is increased from 8,000 kW to 8,700 kW to accommodate the increased loads resulting from higher seawater and ambient temperatures at the Barakah site.
 Similarly, the electrical capacity of the AAC diesel generator is increased from 7,200 kW to 8,700 kW.
-These design changes are a result of Barakah site-specific characteristics.

-The component cooling water heat exchanger building HVAC, essential service water intake structure HVAC, and circulating water intake structure HVAC systems include the addition of air handling units, because open air cooling is not practical at the Barakah site.
+These design changes are a result of Barakah site-specific characteristics. - The component cooling water heat exchanger building HVAC, essential service water intake structure HVAC, and circulating water intake structure HVAC systems include the addition of air handling units, because open air cooling is not practical at the Barakah site.
 Similarly, air handling units are added to the plant electrical and instrumentation and control (I&C) rooms.
-These design changes are a result of Barakah site-specific characteristics.

-The emergency diesel generator area HVAC system includes the addition of air handling units and cubicle coolers to minimize intake of dust and sand, and to provide necessary cooling.
+These design changes are a result of Barakah site-specific characteristics. - The emergency diesel generator area HVAC system includes the addition of air handling units and cubicle coolers to minimize intake of dust and sand, and to provide necessary cooling.
+This design change is a result of Barakah site-specific characteristics. - The number of essential service water pumps designed to be operating during normal shutdown is changed from one pump per division to two pumps per division due to the higher seawater temperature at the Barakah site.
+This design change is a result of Barakah site-specific characteristics. - The fire protection water distribution system utilizes high density polyethylene underground pipe instead of iron pipe due to ground soil conditions at the Barakah site.
+This design change is a result of Barakah site-specific characteristics. - The HVAC intake and exhaust structures are modified to include sand trap louvers to reduce dust and sand content of the air in the area of affected structures, systems, and components.
+This design change is a result of Barakah site-specific characteristics. - The reactor coolant pump parameters are changed due to the UAE grid frequency of 50 Hz relative to 60 Hz for the reference plant.
+This design change is a result of Barakah site-specific design difference from the reference plant site. - The rotational speed of the Barakah Units main turbine generators is changed to 1,500 rpm relative to the reference plant 1,800 rpm due to the UAE grid frequency of 50 Hz relative to 60 Hz for the reference plant.
+This design change is a result of Barakah site-specific design difference from the reference plant site. - The circulating water system intake and discharge conduits are enlarged to accommodate the higher seawater temperature relative to the reference plant.
 This design change is a result of Barakah site-specific characteristics.

-The number of essential service water pumps designed to be operating during normal shutdown is changed from one pump per division to two pumps per division due to the higher seawater temperature at the Barakah site.
-This design change is a result of Barakah site-specific characteristics.

-The Barakah Units 1 and 2 fire protection water distribution system utilizes high density polyethylene underground pipe instead of iron pipe due to ground soil conditions at the Barakah site.
-This design change is a result of Barakah site-specific characteristics.

-The HVAC intake and exhaust structures are modified to include sand trap louvers to reduce dust and sand content of the air in the area of affected structures, systems, and components.
-This design change is a result of Barakah site-specific characteristics.

-The Barakah Units 1 and 2 reactor coolant pump parameters are changed due to the UAE grid frequency of 50 Hz relative to 60 Hz for the reference plant.
-This design change is a result of Barakah site-specific design difference from the reference plant site.

-The rotational speed of the Barakah Units 1 and 2 main turbine generators is changed to 1,500 rpm relative to the reference plant 1,800 rpm due to the UAE grid frequency of 50 Hz relative to 60 Hz for the reference plant.
-This design change is a result of Barakah site-specific design difference from the reference plant site.

-The Barakah Units 1 and 2 circulating water system intake and discharge conduits are enlarged to accommodate the higher seawater temperature relative to the reference plant.
-This design change is a result of Barakah site-specific characteristics.

-The major differences between Barakah Units 1 and 2 design and the reference plant design have been evaluated by the FANR staff and documented in Section 5 of this report.
+The major differences between Barakah Units and the reference plant design were evaluated by the FANR staff and documented in the Safety Evaluation Report for Units 1 and 2.